samuelgilman/specter/README.md

 Specter
 ===

 Specter is a Node.js wrapper for PhantomJs.
-It was made to easily access dynamically and asynchronusly HTML pages.
+It was made to easily access dynamically and asynchronously created HTML pages.

 Setup